 Flomio started as a side project to get me out of my corporate job.
 I was working at Motorola doing R&D for the government and public safety market.
 After 12 years of building bleeding edge prototypes and watching them sit in the lab, I knew there had to be a better way.
 Wireless technologies were getting added to consumer products at an accelerated rate and in several occasions I could built things at home that were just as good as what we had at work.

 So I set $20k aside and linked up with a friend, Tim Ronan, who was doing freelance work for ad agencies.
 We came up with some ideas and potential customers to pitch.
 It was late 2010 and the biggest pain for the OOH ad industry at the time was proving ROI in the face of extremely efficient digital ads.
 We chose to focus on Proximity ID solutions that could track consumer engagements and report them back to a cloud data store.
 Seemed like a good plan but I was pretty unfamiliar with the web stuff I knew we would need.

 I thought of reaching out to John Bullard, who I met while he interned at Motorola and was now at Microsoft.
 I remembered John had built a couple Facebook apps and figured he could help with the web part.
 He was interested so I hired him to help build our first product.
 The system consisted of RFID wristbands that would automatically post data to associated Facebook accounts.
-I used a jailbroken iPhone 2G, an RFID reader over RS232, a level shifter, and a battery pack to read RFID tag IDs and John setup a REST API to catch calls from the app.
-A web app would then match the IDs to Facebook tokens and post pre-set messages.
+I used a jailbroken iPhone 2G, an RFID reader over RS232, a level shifter, and a battery pack to read the RFID tag IDs.
+John setup a REST API to listen for posts from my app and log them to a database.
+A web app would then match the tag IDs to Facebook tokens and post pre-set messages to the relevant news feed.